RSTeam02/Multiple-Choice-Quiz/readme.md

 ```
 $ g++ main.cpp controller.cpp player.cpp filereader.cpp question.cpp -std=c++11 -o main
 $ ./main
+max. achievable score for all questions: 2.75

 99 is equal to:
 A: 2*33
-B: 11*9
+B: 3*30+3²
-C: 3*30+3²
+C: 11*9
-cB
+max. achievable pts: 0.5
+ca

 Solution:
 B
 C

-2 answer(s) right, 0 answer(s) wrong
+1 answer(s) right, 1 answer(s) wrong
-Player1 gained 0.5pts for this question
+Player1 achieved 0pts for this question
-Player1's score: 0.5pts
+Player1's score: 0pts

 Which color component(s) contain(s) the RGB color space?
-A: blue
+A: grey
-B: red
+B: green
-C: green
+C: blue
-D: grey
+D: red
-bcA
+max. achievable pts: 0.75
+cdb

 Solution:
-A
 B
 C
+D

 3 answer(s) right, 0 answer(s) wrong
-Player1 gained 0.75pts for this question
+Player1 achieved 0.75pts for this question
-Player1's score: 1.25pts
+Player1's score: 0.75pts

 What is the meaning of "x++"/"x--"?
+A: it's equal to x=x+1/x=x-1
-A: it is also known as increment/decrement operator
+B: it is also known as increment/decrement operator
-B: it adds/subtracts x by 2
 C: it's equal to x=x+2/x=x-2
+D: it adds/subtracts x by 2
-D: it adds/subtracts x by 1
+E: it adds/subtracts x by 1
-E: it's equal to x=x+1/x=x-1
-ADBE
+max. achievable pts: 0.75
+eba

 Solution:
 A
-D
+B
 E

-3 answer(s) right, 1 answer(s) wrong
+3 answer(s) right, 0 answer(s) wrong
-Player1 gained 0.5pts for this question
+Player1 achieved 0.75pts for this question
-Player1's score: 1.75pts
+Player1's score: 1.5pts

 What does the "%" operator in a programming language?
+A: 1%100=1/100
+B: it calculates the remainder of a division
-A: it is supposed to use for percentage calculation
+C: it is supposed to use for percentage calculation
-B: 1%100=100
-C: it calculates the remainder of a division
 D: it is also known as the "modulo" operator
-E: 1%100=1/100
+E: 1%100=100
-ECD
+max. achievable pts: 0.75
+deb

 Solution:
 B
-C
 D
+E

-2 answer(s) right, 1 answer(s) wrong
+3 answer(s) right, 0 answer(s) wrong
-Player1 gained 0.25pts for this question
+Player1 achieved 0.75pts for this question
-Player1's score: 2pts
+Player1's score: 2.25pts

 ```